dwmkerr/dotfiles/README.md

 ./setup.sh
 ```

+### Manual Steps

 There are a number of manual post-install steps:

 1. Restore GPG keys from a backup.
-2. Setup SSH keys for GitHub.
+0. Setup SSH keys for GitHub.
-3. Load the iTerm and Terminal 'One Dark' colour schemes from the `terminal` folder.
+0. Load the iTerm and Terminal 'One Dark' colour schemes from the `terminal` folder.
-4. Restore Parallels virtual machines from backup.
+0. Restore Parallels virtual machines from backup.
-5. Actually install tmux plugins, using `Ctrl+B Ctrl+I` (otherwise things like `tmux-yank` won't work).
+0. Actually install tmux plugins, using `Ctrl+B Ctrl+I` (otherwise things like `tmux-yank` won't work).
-6. Restore the `~/.private/` folder from a secure backup, to bring back project specific secrets.
+0. Restore the `~/.private/` folder from a secure backup, to bring back project specific secrets.
-7. Restore the AWS CLI credentials to bring back project access.
+0. Restore the AWS CLI credentials to bring back project access.
+0. Setup SSH keys for GitHub.
+0. Load the iTerm and Terminal 'One Dark' colour schemes from the `terminal` folder.
+0. Restore Parallels virtual machines from backup.
+0. Configure `~/.gitconfig` from `./git/gitconfig`.

 ## iTerm 2 Configuration